ghost-issue/sf_lean4/docs/STACK.md

 - Use `same` name for lean files.

 ## Tooling:
-- git for version control
+- git for version control, after complete a feature
 - LEAN4 extension for Antigravity